katelll16/React-Redux-and-JWT-Application/README.md

 # React Redux and JWT Authentication

-This is a simple application demonstrating React Redux state management and JSON Web Token (JWT) authentication.
+This is an application demonstrating React Redux state management and JSON Web Token (JWT) authentication.

 ### Features
 - User Login with JWT